Southwest Detroit Hospital: Re-opening as United Community Hospital

 In 1996, Ultimed, a company owned and led by Detroit businessman and developer Harley K. Brown, purchased the building for $1.5 million and re-opened the hospital under the name United Community Hospital, which then opened in 1997.
 In 1999, Brown invested $6 million in renovations and updates for the first two floors of the hospital.
 Despite this investment, the hospital still struggled, similar to its predecessor on the same grounds.

 By this point, Ultimed directors—including Brown—were involved in unethical financial decisions with funds from small businesses that Ulticare was providing insurance to, including $15 million in taxpayer funds it was receiving from Wayne County.
 The directors had also used their corporate American Express cards on lavish, non-company expenses, such as trips to the Virgin Islands, Japan, China, and Las Vegas; meals at top-of-the-line restaurants; and various other luxury expenses.
 Additionally, Ultimed did not pay numerous claims, which led to as many as 1,500 complaints to the county.

 On January 25, 2006, following nearly $2.5 million in unpaid claims, Ultimed was placed into rehabilitation by the Michigan Office of Financial and Insurance Regulation and placed under the hands of a court-appointed rehabilitator, until the company was determined if it should be declared insolvent.

-The company no longer exists, and the building sits abandoned to this day.
-As of October 2018, Brown still owns the building and is facing jail time for unpaid child support.
+The company no longer exists, and the building sat abandoned until its demolition.
+Brown continued to own the building and, in 2018, was facing jail time for unpaid child support.